Information Technology, Analytics, & Operations

 - Business Analytics: As a BAN major, you will learn how to be a global leader in scientific, data-driven analysis and research concerning all aspects of business operations.

-- IT Management: The IT Management major has been rated number 1 in the country by USA today for two years running!
-As an ITM major, you will learn the fundamentals of solving business problems with technology and acquire skills that are directly applicable to fields as diverse as financial services, health care, manufacturing and consulting.
+- Business Technology: As a BTEC major, you will learn the fundamentals of solving business problems with technology and acquire skills that are directly applicable to fields as diverse as financial services, health care, manufacturing and consulting.

 At the graduate level, the department:

 - Coordinates the MS in Business Analytics program, offered in Chicago, the MS in Business Analytics and the MBA/MS in Business Analytics Dual Degree, both offered here at Notre Dame

 - Supports Notre Dame MBA concentration tracks in Business Analytics, Consulting and Supply Chain & Operations Management.

 - Offers a dual-degree program that provides two-year MBA students with the opportunity to graduate with both an MBA and an MS in Business Analytics degree.

 Our vision is to be the global leader in scientific, data-driven research concerning information technology, analytics, and operations; and to transmit this knowledge to our students as we prepare them for solving some of the world’s most challenging problems.

 The McKinsey Global Institute has estimated that "the United States alone faces a shortage of ...
 1.5 million managers and analysts to analyze big data and make decisions based on their findings."